School Science Lessons

 Upon hydrolysis, a sugar and non-sugar component (aglycone) are formed.

-Cadenolide glycosides are steroids derived from sugars.
+Cadenolide glycosides are steroids from sugars.

 They are usually potentially heart toxic, but Digitalis species are used medically.